Food facts, the cost of normal chicken feed, conventionally and organically grown:

 - I looked in the literature about levels of oil in chicken feed, and didn't find much.
 It mostly considers the levels of carbohydrate and protein, getting them to adequate levels and in balance with each other.
 It might be possible to mix oily byproducts with grains etc. for a usable feed.

-- The FAO study Village chicken production system in rural Africa describes a lot of unconventional feeds from the developing world which might possibly apply here in Hawaii: fermented cassava chaff, ripe plantain, melon pulp, amaranthus seeds, broken cowpea, palm oil sludge, sweet potato, molasses, mango seed kernel, salseed meal and so forth.
+- Describes a lot of unconventional feeds from the developing world which might possibly apply here in Hawaii: fermented cassava chaff, ripe plantain, melon pulp, amaranthus seeds, broken cowpea, palm oil sludge, sweet potato, molasses, mango seed kernel, salseed meal and so forth.
 Sometimes insects are even raised deliberately, as in eggs and larvae of termites, maggot culture tanks.

 Crop Seeds